GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \include MultidiagonalMatrixExample_Constructor.out

+### Method `forRows`

+As in the case of other matrix types, the method `forRows` (\ref TNL::Matrices::MultidiagonalMatrix::forRows) calls the method `getRow` (\ref TNL::Matrices::MultidiagonalMatrix::getRow) in parallel.
+It is demonstrated by the following example:

+\includelineno MultidiagonalMatrixExample_forRows.cpp

+ We call the method `forAllRows` (\ref TNL::Matrices::MultidiagonalMatrix::forAllRows) (line 36) instead of `ParallelFor` (\ref TNL::Algorithms::ParallelFor) which is simpler since we do not have to state the device type explicitly.
+The method `forAllRows` calls the method `forRows` for all matrix rows so we do not have to state explicitly the interval of matrix rows neither.
+The lambda function `f` (lines 28-35) accepts one parameter `row` of the type `RowView` (\ref TNL::Matrices::MultidiagonalMatrix::RowView which is \ref TNL::Matrices::MultidiagonalMatrixRowView).
+At the beginning of the lambda function, we call the method `geRowIndex` (\ref TNL::Matrices::MultidiagonalMatrixRowView::getRowIndex) to get the index of the matrix row (line 29).

+The result looks as follows:

+\include MultidiagonalMatrixExample_forRows.out

 #### Method `forElements`

 Similar and even a bit simpler way of setting the matrix elements is offered by the method `forElements` (\ref TNL::Matrices::MultidiagonalMatrix::forElements, \ref TNL::Matrices::MultidiagonalMatrixView::forElements) as demonstrated in the following example: